pmcharrison/psynet-mirror/docs/developer/prescreening_tasks.rst

         # the ``StimulusSet`` constructor.
         return StimulusSet("some_prescreening_task", stimuli)

-For concrete implementations, refer to the source code of the three static pre-screening tasks :class:`~psynet.prescreen.ColorVocabularyTest`, :class:`~psynet.prescreen.ColorVocabularyTest`, and :class:`~psynet.prescreen.HeadphoneTest`.
+For concrete implementations, refer to the source code of the three static pre-screening tasks :class:`~psynet.prescreen.ColorVocabularyTest`, :class:`~psynet.prescreen.ColorVocabularyTest`, and :class:`~psynet.prescreen.HugginsHeadphoneTest`.